Artificial Intelligence Job Loss is a Comparatively Minor Concern

 I’d respond to this with two points:

-If your goal is to maximize your productivity or power, then you have no choice but to prepare to radically alter your life in order to maximize their output.
-The technologies of tomorrow will open up huge opportunities to gain advantages – and as always – they’ll involve sacrifice.
+If your goal is to maximize your productivity or power, then you have no choice but to prepare to radically alter your life in order to maximize your output.
+The technologies of tomorrow will open up huge opportunities to gain advantages – and as always, they’ll involve sacrifice.

 Header image credit: Portrait of a Man – Parmigianino